markivanugalino/academic-kickstart/content/home/experience.md

   * Served as head during the 2016 installment of the Big Bang!
 Astronomy Quiz Show held during the 2016 National Astronomy Week
   """
 +++

+ Public service: Reviewer for the _Samahang Pisika ng Pilipinas_ (2018-present), Writer and Editor for the _Parish of the Holy Sacrifice Media Ministry_ (2017-2018)